Jimmy Connors: Playing style

-In the modern era of power tennis, Connors's style of play has often been cited as highly influential, especially in the development of the flat backhand.
+In the modern era of power tennis, Connors' style of play has often been cited as highly influential, especially in the development of the flat backhand.
 Larry Schwartz on ESPN.com said about Connors, "His biggest weapons were an indomitable spirit, a two-handed backhand and the best service return in the game.
 It is difficult to say which was more instrumental in Connors becoming a champion. ...
 Though smaller than most of his competitors, Connors didn't let it bother him, making up for a lack of size with determination."
 Of his own competitive nature Connors has said, "[T]here's always somebody out there who's willing to push it that extra inch, or mile, and that was me.
 (Laughter) I didn't care if it took me 30 minutes or five hours.
 If you beat me, you had to be the best, or the best you had that day.
 But that was my passion for the game.
 If I won, I won, and if I lost, well, I didn't take it so well."

 His on-court antics, designed to get the crowd involved, both helped and hurt his play.
 Schwartz said, "While tennis fans enjoyed Connors's gritty style and his never-say-die attitude, they often were shocked by his antics.
 His sometimes vulgar on-court behavior—like giving the finger to a linesman after disagreeing with a call or strutting about the court with the tennis racket handle between his legs; sometimes he would yank on the handle in a grotesque manner and his fans would go wild or groan in disapproval—did not help his approval rating.
 During the early part of his career, Connors frequently argued with umpires, linesmen, the players union, Davis Cup officials and other players.
 He was even booed at Wimbledon—a rare show of disapproval there—for snubbing the Parade of Champions on the first day of the Centenary in 1977."
 His brash behavior both on and off the court earned him a reputation as the brat of the tennis world.
 Tennis commentator Bud Collins nicknamed Connors the "Brash Basher of Belleville" after the St Louis suburb where he grew up.
 Connors himself thrived on the energy of the crowd, positive or negative, and manipulated and exploited it to his advantage in many of the greatest matches of his career.